 The details of the toll increase decision can be found here.

 The decision has prompted questions about the toll increase.
 Here are our best answers.
 If you have further questions, we invite you to ask them by emailing email@example.com and we can add them to the list.

-Why the toll is being increased now and why it is necessary?
+Why the toll is being increased and why it is necessary now?

 The bridges and other infrastructure is getting older and more than $280 million needs to be invested in the next 10 years to ensure they remain safe.
-While HHB reports to the provincial Minister of Transportation and Active Transit, it is a self-funded organization and does not received funding from any level of government.
+While HHB reports to the provincial Minister of Public Works, it is a self-funded organization and does not receive funding from any government level.